Search

 Will Shoulder Dystocia Occur?

-A doula friend of mine, “J,” asks how real the concern is that a mother with an estimated projected fetal weight of 11 pounds by the time of the due date will have a shoulder dystocia.
+A doula friend of mine, “J,” asks how real is the Doctor’s concern that a mother with an estimated projected fetal weight of 11 pounds by the time of the due date will have a shoulder dystocia.

 “They had her see the OB and heard the reasons for perhaps choosing a repeat surgical birth.
 She was told that if gestational diabetes is back that they see these big babies with a weight distribution in the upper body (shoulders) that could be problematic during birth. …

 This mama is hoping for a vaginal birth but she is philosophical about the whole thing.
 She knows there are no assurances but feels she needs more info right now.
-She is wondering about continuing the Spinning Babies stuff she has been doing.
-Her abdomen is pendulous and she has been using a rebozo to get some relief for the back discomfort she is having…
+She is wondering about continuing the Spinning Babies® stuff she has been doing.
+Her abdomen is pendulous and she has been using a rebozo (cloth to wrap her belly) to get some relief for the back discomfort she is having…

 Thanks for being out there doing what you do.